ivanseed/google-foobar-help/challenges/doomsday_fuel/doomsday_fuel.md

 * `R` - Sub Matrix
 * `Q` - Sub Matrix

 We want to approach a limiting matrix which will give us the answers we are looking for, to do this we need to calculate `FR` and `F = (I-Q)^-1` which will leave us with this matrix, and `FR` will contain the probabilities we need.
+(Basically we want to get rid of this non-terminal -> non-terminal matrix so we can get the probabilities of only non-terminal -> terminal)

 ![Matrix Three](./assets/mat3.png "Matrix Three")